What Is a Trading Journal?

 You Keep Repeating the Same Mistakes

-You know you should not chase candles.
-You know you should not hold losers past your stop.
-You know revenge trading after a loss always makes things worse.
+You know you shouldn't chase candles.
+You know you shouldn't hold losers past your stop.
+You know revenge trading after a loss always makes it worse.

 But you keep doing it.
 Why?

-Because you are relying on memory.
-And memory is unreliable — especially after a stressful trading session.
+Because you're relying on memory.
+And memory is unreliable — especially after a stressful session.

-When you write down what happened, you create a record you cannot argue with.
+When you write it down, you create a record you can't argue with.
 You start to see the pattern.
 Maybe you overtrade every Monday.
-Maybe you always break your rules after two consecutive losses.
-Maybe you hold losers twice as long as you hold winners.
+Maybe you break your rules after two losses in a row.
+Maybe you hold losers twice as long as your winners.

-Most traders cannot answer that question.
-They trade multiple strategies, multiple time frames, and multiple instruments — but they have no idea which combination is paying them and which is bleeding money.
+Few traders can answer that.
+They run multiple strategies, multiple time frames, and multiple instruments — and they have no idea which combination is paying them and which is bleeding the account.

-Without that data, you are guessing.
-A trading journal gives you the numbers.
+Without data, you're guessing.
+A journal gives you the numbers.

 Maybe your pullback trades on NQ have a 65% win rate and a 2.1 profit factor.
 Maybe your breakout trades on small caps lose money every month.
-You would never know that without tracking it.
+You'd never know that without tracking it.

 Your Emotions Run the Show

 Trading is emotional.
 One bad trade spirals into FOMO, revenge trading, and tilt.
-A $300 loss becomes a $3,000 day.
+A $300 loss turns into a $3,000 day.

 You already know this happens.
-The question is whether you can see it clearly enough to stop it.
+Seeing it clearly is what lets you stop it.

-When you tag trades with how you felt — anxious, overconfident, frustrated, bored — and then look at the data, the cost of emotional trading becomes real.
-Not a feeling.
-A dollar amount.
+When you tag trades with how you felt — anxious, overconfident, frustrated, bored — and then look at the data, the cost of emotional trading becomes a dollar amount.

-When you can see that FOMO trades cost you $2,000 last month, or that you have a 14% win rate on days you slept poorly, your behavior starts to change.
-Not because someone told you to change.
-Because the evidence is sitting in front of you.
+When you can see that FOMO trades cost you $2,000 last month, or that your win rate drops to 14% on days you slept badly, your behavior changes.
+The evidence sits right in front of you.

 Your Memory Lies to You

-Traders tend to remember their wins more clearly than their losses.
+Traders remember their wins more clearly than their losses.
 They remember trades slightly differently than they actually happened.
-They forget the bad ones and inflate the good ones.
+They inflate the good ones, forget the bad ones, and tell themselves a flattering version of the story.

 What a Trading Journal Actually Tracks

-A trading journal does not have to be complicated.
-But it does need to be consistent.
+A trading journal doesn't have to be complicated, but it has to be consistent.
 Every trade gets the same treatment.

 The Basics